ThomasGTHB/OrthoLM/README.md

 # Instructions for use

-Open terminal and clone the GitHub repository
+Open the terminal and clone the GitHub repository

 ```
 git clone https://github.com/ThomasGTHB/OrthoLM.git